Faculty Frequently Asked Questions

 - Students with special needs must meet the same criteria as their non-disabled peers for admittance to EIU.

 - Student expectations: Students registered with our office should meet with their professors during office hours and provide them with a copy of their accommodation letter.
 Students should NOT hand you letters at any other time, they must come to your office unless they email them (online classes).
+Although students are encouraged to meet with instructors during office hours, accommodations must be provided once the Intructor receives the letter.
+Instructors and our office will continue to encourage the meeting, but accommodations may not be withheld.

 - There is no deadline to register with our office so you may receive a letter at any time during a semester.